nagracks/reddit_get_top_images/README.md

 optional arguments:
-  -h, --help            show this help message and exit --subreddits SUBREDDITS [SUBREDDITS ...], -s SUBREDDITS [SUBREDDITS ...]
+  -h, --help            show this help message and exit --subreddit SUBREDDIT [SUBREDDIT ...], -s SUBREDDIT [SUBREDDIT ...]
-                        Name of the subreddits --period {h,d,w,m,y,a}, -p {h,d,w,m,y,a}
+                        Name of the subreddit
+  --period {h,d,w,m,y,a}, -p {h,d,w,m,y,a}
                         [h]our, [d]ay, [w]eek, [m]onth, [y]ear, or [a]ll.
                         Period of time from which you want images.
 Default to